lucc/nvimpager/nvimpager.md

 ## Environment variables

-The environment variable *$NVIM* can be used to specify an nvim executable to use.
+The environment variable *$NVIMPAGER_NVIM* can be used to specify an nvim executable to use.
 If unset it defaults to *nvim*.

 ## Configuration variables